-Adopting a Marxist stance on the political-economy of charity work, labour, and their relation to technology; I provide the following contributions.
+I provide the following contributions.
 Firstly; an understanding of ‘Accountability Work’ in workplace practice and design requirements for digital systems in these environments.
 Secondly, a model for the structured representation of everyday charity activities, first as the Qualitative Accounting Data Standard and then, through the implications of its deployment, in modelling commitments and actions.
 Thirdly; a set of design requirements for systems and interfaces to support the collection and curation of, and interactions with, this data in charities.
 Finally, I present Vanguard Design as an implementation and critique of participatory design principles in the environment of small front-line charities and contribute lessons for Digital Civics researchers in these contexts.

 This thesis is dedicated to Andi, Carl, Dean, Lynne, Mick, Owen, Sonia, Sydney, and the young people of the West End of Newcastle upon Tyne.